 Common related words: insensitive, sense, sensation, sensational, sensibility, sensible, sensitive, sensitivity, sensor, sensory, sensual, sensuality, unsensational.

-Sensible originally meant easily felt or easily understood, but over time that changed to ‘reasonable’, even ‘wise.’
+Sensible originally meant capable of feeling, but over time that changed to ‘reasonable’, even ‘wise.'
 It is now a false cognate of the Spanish ‘sensible,’ which has kept the meaning of ‘sensitive’ or ‘perceptive.’
 ‘Sensibility’ has also kept that sense.
 So has 'insensible,' which means unconscious, unaware, or even incapable of sensation.

 Note the prefixes ‘in’ and ‘un.’
 ‘In’ can mean into/inside/within.
 That’s its meaning in ‘inspect’ (to look into), ‘incline’ (to lean in toward something) or ‘inherent’ (to be inside something, a basic part of its nature.)

 More commonly as a prefix ‘in’ (or ‘im’ before an ‘m’ or a ‘p’) means ‘not’: improvident (not careful to provide for the future), improvise (to make adjustments for unforeseen, unexpected events), inaudible, insensitive, intact (untouched or undamaged), intangible, invisible.